2-Ingredient Ninja Creami Mango Sorbet

 Leftovers & Storage

-If you have leftovers, seal the pint container with the lid and place it back in the freezer.
+If you have leftovers, flatten out the leftover sorbet with a spoon, seal the pint container with the lid, and place it back in the freezer.
 To serve again, spin once on the sorbet button, add ¼ cup mango nectar or another juice, and run the "re-spin" function.

 It's best not to refreeze more than once, as the texture can become less smooth and the flavors may weaken.

-a bowl of mango sorbet with a spoon in it.
+mango sorbet in a Ninja Creami pint container, after spinning, with a spoon in it.

 • If you have canned diced mango in light syrup at your grocery store, you can use that instead - no mango nectar needed!
 Just dump the whole can in a pint container and freeze.
 It's kind of hard to find, so I went with frozen mango instead.